dalibo/emaj/docs/en/limits.rst

 Files import and export
 ^^^^^^^^^^^^^^^^^^^^^^^

-Functions that import tables groups or parameters configurations read data from external files.
+Functions that import table groups or parameters configurations read data from external files.
 If the installer role has not the *pg_read_server_files* privileges, the operation is forbidden.

-Similarly, functions that export tables groups or parameters configurations, snap tables or logged changes and generate sql scripts write into external files.
+Similarly, functions that export table groups or parameters configurations, snap tables or logged changes and generate sql scripts write into external files.
 If the installer role has not the *pg_write_server_files* privileges, the operation is forbidden.
 Some of these functions also require the *pg_execute_server_program* privilege.

 To allow the installer role to read or write external files, a role having enough privileges can execute the following statement::